-Currency of Assets/Base Currency: Assets of a Sub-Fund may be denominated in a currency other than the Base Currency of the Sub-Fund and changes in the exchange rate between the Base Currency and the currency of the asset may lead to a depreciation of the value of the Sub-Fund's assets as expressed in the Base Currency.
-The Investment Manager may seek to mitigate this exchange rate risk by using financial instruments.
+Assets of a Sub-Fund may be denominated in a currency other than the Base Currency of the Sub-Fund and changes in the exchange rate between the Base Currency and the currency of the asset may lead to a depreciation of the value of the Sub-Fund's assets as expressed in the Base Currency.
+The CCF may (but is not obliged) to seek to mitigate this exchange rate risk by using FDI.
+Please refer to Appendix IV of this Prospectus (sections entitled "Risk Factors", "Currency Risk", and "Currency Hedging at Class Level Risk" for more details.
+The risks arising from the use of such techniques and instruments shall be adequately captured in the CCF's risk management process.